The Little Dog Laughed

 The Little Dog Laughed is a 2006 American comedy play by Douglas Carter Beane.
+The play initially ran at Second Stage Theater having its Broadway debut at the Cort Theatre on November 13, 2006.

+The original Off-Broadway and Broadway productions received positive reviews by theatre critics, prising the cast, which featured Neal Huff, Julie White, Johnny Galecki and Zoe Lister-Jones.
+The Broadway production received two nominations at the 61st Tony Awards, including for Best Play and Best Performance by a Leading Actress in a Play for White, winning for the latter.
+For his stage debout performance Galecki was honored with the Theatre World Award.

+Synopsis

 The four characters are an actor, Mitchell; his acerbic agent Diane; a hustler named Alex; and Alex's girlfriend Ellen.
 When Mitchell and Alex become involved in a physical relationship, Diane is concerned that what she describes as Mitchell's "slight recurring case of homosexuality" will derail his career before it gets started.